 Members of the public can access divorce case records using the Mississippi Electronic Courts (MEC) search tool provided on the website of the State of Mississippi Judiciary.

 Divorce certificates can be retrieved from the court where the divorce was granted.
 Requests for certified copies of a divorce certificate in the state are processed only for the divorced parties on the record or immediate family.
-Requests should be mailed to the Vital Records Office.
-Individuals may also order vital records-birth certificates, death certificates, marriage, and death records through VitalChek which is a private company cited on the MSDH site.

 To illustrate the divorced population in the state, the image below shows the divorce rates of every Mississippi County based on data from the U.S. The Census Bureau.

-Sifting through Mississippi public records is a tedious task and navigating through the various departments and jurisdictions may prove to be a mountainous challenge.
+Sifting through Mississippi state records is a tedious task and navigating through the various departments and jurisdictions may prove to be a mountainous challenge.
 Our search tools provide a streamlined platform to make a Mississippi public record search much easier and more efficient, thus obtaining accurate results.

 Furthermore, the third-party search providers do not have the same restrictions and limitations.